 - Remove from the pan and place them on a baking tray.

-- Bake for 15-20 minutes at 180 degrees C until throughly cooked.
+- Bake for 15-20 minutes at 180 degrees Celsius (350 Fahrenheit) until cooked through.

 - Once the chicken breasts are coated, set them aside for 5 minutes to dry a bit, that ensure a perfect seal.
 If the chicken breasts are not sealed well, all the butter will ooze out while cooking.